Audi 5 cylinders 2.3/2.0

 Take off the distributor cap.
 Turn the crankshaft to align the rotor with the mark.

-Take off the rotor and the plastic cap.
+Remove the rotor and the plastic cap.
 Mark the window edge at the center of the hall sensor.
-This window edge should be widened.
+The marked window edge should then be widened.

 Additional info